EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F05 - data producers to make the data they create available with minimum delay

-"As the OPERA Open Radar Data system manager, I want data producers to make the data they create available with minimum delay.
+"As the Open Radar Data system manager, I want data producers of national products to make the data they create available with minimum delay.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary

 *Clarifications:*
-- Consequential requirement on OPERA Open Radar Data is to make an "easy-to-use" ingestion interface and high quality user guidance and documentation
-- Ideally, the data producers should be able to reuse their existing capabilities

 *Acceptance criteria:*